The Career Progression Portal

-Probationary Lecturers on a one year probation period are required to upload an observation of teaching carried out by a Senior Observer and they contact The Academic Development Team to help arrange.
+- Probationary Lecturers on a one year probation period are required to upload an observation of teaching carried out by a Senior Observer and can contact the Academic Development Team to help arrange this

 Additional supporting evidence

-You will have an opportunity to upload documents which are not required evidence (above) within the 'Additional Docs' section.
+You will have an opportunity to upload documents which are not required evidence within the 'Additional Docs' section.
 Examples include a mentor report or informal/alternative student feedback.
-Please note that anything under required evidence listed above should not be uploaded in the 'Additional Docs' section, but in the relevant area (teaching research, admin & management).
+Please note that anything under required evidence as previously listed should not be uploaded in the 'Additional Docs' section, but in the relevant area (teaching research, admin & management).